akbaradie/fifa21-cleaning-EDA/README.md

 I used a public dataset from Kaggle that can be found [here](https://www.kaggle.com/datasets/yagunnersya/fifa-21-messy-raw-dataset-for-cleaning-exploring).
 The raw dataset is very messy and scraped from sofifa.com.

 ## Goals
 The main goals of this project is cleaning the dataset such as data transformation and imputation.
 Then, I did some data analysis to see some correlation and features distribution.
+The notebook can also be accessed in [Google Colab](https://colab.research.google.com/drive/1utsd9kOh99bu46AqZxv8ODWynrWQqq5N?usp=sharing).

 ## Analysis Result:
 1. Country with the most players & Top 100 Players